snoyberg/yesoddocs/persistent/type-classes.markdown

 ---
 title: Type classes - Persistent
 ---
+**NOTE: This documentation still reflects persistent version 0.0.0.
+It will be updated soon.**

 The API for Persistent really consists of just two type classes: [PersistField](http://docs.yesodweb.com/haddock/persistent/Database-Persist.html#t%3APersistField) and [PersistEntity](http://docs.yesodweb.com/haddock/persistent/Database-Persist.html#t%3APersistEntity).
 The former is for individual fields which can be included in an entity; the latter is for entities which are comprised of a number of fields.

 ### PersistField